Equitrans Midstream: Corporate history

 As of October 2021, Equitrans Midstream was the largest natural gas producer in North America.

+In March 2023, EQT announced it would acquire Equitrans Midstream in all-stock deal worth $5.5 billion, or about $14 billion including debt, with the intention to create a vertically integrated natural-gas provider.
+The acquisition was completed in July 2024.

 Mountain Valley Pipeline

 Equitrans Midstream is co-financing the Mountain Valley Pipeline, of which it owns a majority 48 percent interest.
 The $2.5 billion, 303 mi project was announced in 2014, and expected to be in service by 2018.
 It will connect Marcellus and Utica natural gas shale fields with East Coast markets.

 Numerous legal challenges have delayed the project, On January 25, 2022, a unanimous United States Court of Appeals for the Fourth Circuit revoked permits issued by the United States Forest Service and Bureau of Land Management allowing construction of the pipeline through the Jefferson National Forest after finding that the environmental reviews conducted by the two agencies failed to comply with the National Environmental Policy Act.
 Nine days later, the same court unanimously struck down permits issued by the United States Fish and Wildlife Service on the similar grounds, concluding the agency failed to comply with the Endangered Species Act of 1973.
 After Equitrans won an April 11 ruling by the Federal Energy Regulatory Commission allowing it to use a trenchless method of crossing water and wetlands, Equitrans Midstream asked federal agencies for new permits on May 2, 2022.

 The Mountain Valley Pipeline is 94 percent complete.
 Equitrans, which has already spent $2.6 billion on the project and expects to spend another $800 million, estimated in May 2022 that if permission is again given, the pipeline will be completed and go into operation in the second half of 2023.

 In July 2022, Senator Joe Manchin III (D-West Virginia) secured an agreement from Democratic leaders of the U.S. Senate and the White House which would move completion of the pipeline forward.
 The agreement, to be included in major climate and tax legislation, "would ensure that federal agencies 'take all necessary actions to permit the construction and operation' of the gas line".
 The legislation ensures that future legal challenges to the pipeline will be heard by the United States Court of Appeals for the District of Columbia Circuit in the future.
+Opponents filed constitutional legal challenges to the inclusion of the project in the Fiscal Responsibility Act of 2023 after federal permits were granted.